Used to vs Past Simple. Many of my students often have difficulties understanding when to use ‘used to’ construction.

 Did they use to have a dog?
 (Answer – No, they didn’t.)

-1. We use used to + infinitive to talk about actions in the past that do not happen in the present
+We use used to + infinitive to talk about actions in the past that no longer happen in the present

 I used to have long hair when I was young.
 (But now I have short hair.)